Top-Rated New York to Delaware Car Shipping Company

 What to Do if You Spot Damage

-Customers enrolled in the AFTA PLAN optional gap protection program have 48 hours from delivery to report eligible damages.
+Customers enrolled in the AFTA PLAN gap protection program have 48 hours after delivery to report eligible damage under the program's terms.

 Final Payment